caseande/Pre_Work_Futureforce_Tech_Launchpad/README.md

 The first thing I would want to work on would be optimizing this project for mobile/touchscreen devices.
 When making this project more unique and adding optional features, I incorporated pictures of my children as I imagined my daughter being able to experience the game, and what fun that would be for her.
 My daughter is only 2 years old and she doesn’t know how to use a mouse yet.
 This limits her ability to play along.
 I opened the project in my phone’s browser and noticed that the buttons don’t make sounds or display images when touched and that they’re all in a single column.
 Therefore you can only see the first few buttons and not all 8 buttons at once.
 This makes it so you can’t see the clue sequence that plays and you can’t get feedback when buttons are pressed.
 It would be fun to learn how to optimize this project for a touchscreen browser.
 I think my daughter would really love to be able to play this memory game with pictures of her and her brother, and perhaps showing her that you can make something like this would inspire her creativity.
 I would also want to work more on the design of the project via the CSS and HTML.
 I would want to spend more time making the UI feel and look more aesthetically pleasing and professional.
 I spent most of my time in the project programming the JavaScript, and I think improving the UI could give me an opportunity to become more familiar and fluent with CSS and HTML.
-Other ideas would include: custom audio for the buttons and audio that plays when the game is won/lost, a win/loss counter that persists, and dynamic images for the buttons that move around after each game.
+Other ideas would include: custom audio for the buttons and audio that plays when the game is won/lost, and dynamic images for the buttons that move around after each game.

 ## Interview Recording URL Link